Chinese flying frog: Description

+It is up to 10 cm long and has an unusually loud call.
+This frog has adhesive disks on its toes for climbing and sticking to trees and branches.
+It also has large amounts of webbed skin between its toes.
+When it jumps from a branch, the skin stretches, allowing the frog to glide between branches or between trees.
+The frog can move its feet mid-air to steer.

+Habitat

 This frog lives in moist forests in lowlands, mountains, and on hills near streams.
 This frog tends to live in primary forest.
 It has been observed between 80 and 1500 meters above sea level.
+This frog feeds on insects.

+Life cycle

 Females lay eggs in foam nests attached to branches and grasses hanging over water.
 They create nests by beating a frothy secretion into foam with their hind legs.
 The tadpoles develop in paddy fields, holes full of water, ponds, and marshes.

-It is considered Least Concern by the IUCN.
+Threats

+The IUCN classifies this species as least concern of extinction.
 What danger exists comes from habitat loss: People go into the forest to take things they need.
 People change the forest into small farms.
 Pollution, wildfires, and changes in hydrology can also harm this frog.
 In some places, people catch this frog to eat or sell as part of the international pet trade.

 The frog's range includes protected parks.